EigenSolver/SpinShuttling.jl/README.md

 pkg> add SpinShuttling
 ```

-Consider two spin qubits sited on a closed pair of quantum dots (QDots).
-If the distance between the two QDots is small enough (microscopic or mesoscopic scale), then the noise experienced by them will have a non-zero covariance since they will be interacting with the same shared environment.
-The spatial correlation can be modeled by a Gaussian random field, $W(t, \boldsymbol{x})$.
-Since the wavefunction of the spin is highly constrained by the moving potential well.
-We can describe the position of a spin carrier (electron or holes), as a function of time $x(t, \boldsymbol{x})$.
-Such a trajectory will determine a route-specific projection on the field $W(t, \boldsymbol{x}(t))$, which gives the noise experienced by the spin.
+Consider two spin qubits sited on a close pair of quantum dots (QDots).
+It can be easily imagined that the two electrons or holes interact with the same ensemble of charge defects, nuclear spins, and other disorders.
+The same environment will decohere our qubits with similar or, more precisely, correlated noises.

+In a more general situation, we can consider a register of spin qubits sited on a 2D array of quantum dots.
+The statistical fluctuations, or noise, associated with each spin qubit will also share similar properties due to their spatial neighborhoods.
+That means the noises experienced by any two qubits will have a non-zero cross-covariance.
+As the distance between the two qubits goes further, their noise will be less correlated since they will share less common environments.
 For multiple spin qubits sited within a microscopic nano device, their collective dephasing behavior will be non-trivially impacted by the covariance between noises.

+From a statistical point of view, this physical picture implies that noises associated with the spins are correlated not only in time but also in space.
+A Gaussian random field, $W(t, \boldsymbol{x})$, can be used to model the temporally and spatially correlated noise.
+As suggested by the name "quantum dot", the wavefunction of the single electron or hole in a QDot is highly confined by the potential well.
+Thus, it is reasonable to assume a "position", a dot $\boldsymbol{x}$, for an electronic qubit, which is just the center of its wavefunction.

+The same random field model of noise can also be used to treat the dephasing of spin shuttling, where a spin qubit is conveyed by a moving potential well.
+The moving of the dot can be captured by a simple function, \boldsymbol{x}(t).
+Then, he noise experienced by the spin can be given the route-specific projection on the noise field $W(t, \boldsymbol{x}(t))$.

 ## Example: